offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 * Vertices can only be either the start or end of a loft_FC.
 Otherwise the loft_FC body_FC would consist of two solids connected at a single point.
 This would violate the CAD kernel's definition of a 3D object.
 * A cross-section cannot lie on the same plane as the one immediately preceding it.
 * If the sketch_FC has inner geometry, then the order in which the sketch_FC geometry is created should be the same for all sections.
 Either start all sections with the inner geometry, or start them all with the outer.
 Otherwise an invalid loft_FC will be created where inner and outer walls cross.
-* It is not possible to loft_FC disjoint or crossing loops.
+* It is not possible to loft_FC !!disjoint!! or crossing loops.
 * Some failure modes will turn the part black.
 ```